 The writing has some strong moments, but I feel that in some characters they fail to create better character growth as the series unfolds.
 I also feel there are many

-series than to generate anticipation about whether the main leads will settle their past lives or not.
+about whether the main leads will settle their past lives or not.
 Letting them know who they were may clear up any misconceptions they have about each other, especially where the main lead, Bulgasal is concerned.

 I love how both male leads are in different shades of grey.
 The good guy isn’t wholesome and pure.
 He’s not the typical hero.
 He was spurned, cursed, feared, and hated for a good chunk of his life.
 He’s grumpy, cold, and much like a monster in the sense that he doesn’t know how to respond to the humans around him.
 Yet, he has a soft spot he only struggles to show his affection to those around him.
 As for the main villain he’s a little psycho but has a soft side, a lost childlike side.
 He's confusing, which makes his character intriguing.
 He's a monster and not afraid to display it.
 He's ancient and bored, yet he wants to live longer.
 It's strange.